pseudomammal/fairmont-wiki/API-Reference.md

 #### partial

-Take a function an an argument list and return another function that takes its arguments and concatenates them with the first argument list, first performing argument substitution (see `substitute`).
+Take a function and an argument list and return another function that takes its arguments and concatenates them with the first argument list, first performing argument substitution (see `substitute`).

 ##### Example